 As part of the 2016 study, researchers analyzed information that a large German health insurance database had collected from 2004 to 2011.
 They looked at observational data for more than 73,000 people who were 75 years old or older.
 The analysis lasted for about three months in 2015.

 The patients who had been regularly taking a PPI, such as omeprazole (Prilosec), pantoprazole (Protonix), lansoprazole (Prevacid), esomeprazole (Nexium) and rabeprazole (AcipHex), had a significantly increased risk of incident dementia compared with patients who did not take the medication.

 Scientists concluded the results were in line with data from mouse models that showed increased levels of amyloid beta proteins in the brains of mice that were exposed to PPIs.
 But the researchers also noted more trials were necessary to further examine the suggested connection.

-Subsequent data from at least four studies, including results published in October 2017 in Gastroenterology, the official journal of The American Gastroenterological Association, do not support the suggestion that PPIs increase dementia risk.
+Subsequent data from multiple studies — including results published in October 2017 in Gastroenterology, the official journal of The American Gastroenterological Association — do not support the suggestion that PPIs increase dementia risk.

 “Our data should provide some reassurance to individuals who require these highly effective medications for long-term treatment,” study authors Dr. Paul Lochhead and colleagues wrote in 2017.